sleepyfox/code-dojo-39/README.md

 - create branch called by your name and then push your progress there
 - add tests to cover the current functionality
-- refactor the code in `src/song.ts` to match the objective
+- refactor the code in `src/song.ts` to match the objective and be awesome

 You have [one hour](https://vclock.com/set-timer-for-1-hour/), good luck! ⏱